 By profiting from our specialist R&D tax credit knowledge and experience, you can be sure of securing & maximising your R&D tax claim.
 Typically, Myriad Associates submit R&D tax credit claims that deliver up to 3 x more value than in-house prepared claims or those filed by generalist accountants.About Myriad Associates

 The current R&D tax credit rate is calculated at 25% of qualifying expenditure and is used to reduce a company's Corporation Tax (CT) and the good news is that R&D Tax Credits for SMEs was increased to 30% for accounting period starting on or after the 1st January 2020.
 Where a company has insufficient Corporation Tax against which to claim the R&D tax credit in a given accounting period, the tax credit may be credited against the Corporation Tax for the preceding period, may be carried forward indefinitely or, if the company is a member of a group, allocated to other group members.

-Where a company has offset the credit against the Corporation Tax of the current and preceding accounting periods and an excess amount still remains, the company may make a claim to have the amount of that excess paid to it by Revenue in three instalments over a period of 33 months: -
+Where a company has offset the credit against the Corporation Tax of the current and preceding accounting periods and an excess amount still remains, the company may make a claim to have the amount of that excess paid to it by Revenue.

 Many businesses don’t realise that they are undertaking eligible qualifying activities.
 It is not uncommon for their accountants to forget to tell them about R&D tax credits or even to tell them that they don’t qualify.
 If your technical lead (the R&D manager, lead engineer, or lead developer) is struggling to overcome the technical challenges of your project – if they are scratching their head wondering how to proceed, or losing sleep worrying about the technical uncertainties they face – your project will almost certainly qualify for R&D tax credits.
 More details can be found in our blog: What Kind Of Irish Companies Can Apply For R&D Tax Credits?